How to Open a German Bank Account

 Generally, it does not matter which bank you are, there is always the option to perform deposit on your account at branches not belonging to your bank.
 Nevertheless, the depositing bank will charge a fee (usually between €7 and €20).

-Girocard
+Issued Girocard

 Girocards (also called “EC-Karte”) are debit cards and the most widely accepted cards for cashless payments in German stores.
 Even though the acceptance of Visa and MasterCard has been steadily increasing, especially smaller stores/ restaurants only accept Girocard.
 They usually come with a Maestro or V Pay functionality and can be used for cash withdrawals, too.
 These cards are not suitable for online or telephone payments.
 However, a lot of German do only own Girocards so that most online stores offer other means of payment (e.g. direct debit, money transfer, Paypal or payment after delivery).

-Visa / MasterCard / Credit Card
+Optional Visa / MasterCard debit and credit Card

 Nowadays all banks offer online, mobile and telephone banking.
 However, there are differences in regards to user-friendliness that will depend largely on your personal taste.
 Especially some online banks offer advanced applications that are capable of showing transactions in real-time.
 For traditional retail banks it may take some days to see your updated statement.
 In contrast, they provide their own network of branches and therefore additional face-to-face service.

-Language and residence
+Multi-language support and foreign residence

 Especially when you have just arrived to the country, you might not have a German residence or extensive knowledge of the language.
 Most banks offer their website, online/ mobile banking interface and customer service exclusively in German.
 However, some provide services additionally in English.
 If you opt for a traditional retail bank, the language skills will depend highly on the local staff.
 Moreover, most banks require a German residence.
 If you do not have it yet, you can choose one of the accounts that allow registering with a foreign address – sometimes even from abroad (see also our article on best banks for international expats, students and non-residents).